ncp38/cs142-s25/projects/proj2/index.md

 [2, 2, 0, 1]
 ```

+For brevity, I've included only a single test case here, but I would encourage you to use multiple test cases.

 # *What to turn in*

 ### 1. Program

-- Through Canvas, turn in your `GumdropGatherer.java` file.
+- Through Canvas, turn in your **`GumdropGatherer.java`** file.
+It should have all the functionality listed under the game description heading (at the beginning of this page) and should be free of bugs.

+- For this project, you are required to use **test functions.**  Remember to include these!

+- You must **use JavaDoc comments for your methods** in addition to your regular comments.

+- In particular, you must **include a comment at the top** of your program with **your name** and the **honor code statement**
+  ``I have neither given nor received unauthorized aid on this program.''

 - You should use [good programming style](../../coding-style) when writing your program.
 All other style guidelines, including proper indentation and comments, should be followed.

-- You should use JavaDoc comments for your methods in addition to your regular comments.

-- In particular, be sure to include a block comment at the top of your program with your name and the statement
-  ``I have neither given nor received unauthorized aid on this program.''

 ### 2. Questions

-Additionally, upload a text file answering the following questions:
+Additionally, upload **a text file** answering the following questions:

 1. What bugs and conceptual difficulties did you encounter?
 How did you overcome them?
 What did you learn?
 2. Describe whatever help (if any) that you received.
 Don’t include readings, lectures, and exercises,